Table of Contents

 – Any discharge from the vaginal opening i.e. blood, raptured membranes, smell of liquor and colour.

 – If liquor smells, it indicates infections.
-If green or meconium stained, indicates fetal distress.
+If green or meconium stained, indicates fetal distress. - Vulva is swabbed using the left hand, swab from the front towards the rectum.

 The 2 fingers of the right hand are dipped in the antiseptic cream for lubrication and gently inserted down wards and backwards into the vagina while the labia majora are held apart by the fingers of the left hand.